Singapore bank takeover bid draws flak in Indonesia

 JAKARTA Lawmakers from two of Indonesia's most powerful political parties voiced opposition on Tuesday to a bid by Singapore's DBS Group (DBSM.SI) to take over local lender Bank Danamon (BDMN.JK), and said they wanted to bar heavy foreign ownership of local banks.

-But they signaled they may not be able to stop the $7.2 billion deal that would be the largest ever foreign takeover in Southeast Asia's biggest economy, at least for now.
+But they signalled they may not be able to stop the $7.2 billion deal that would be the largest ever foreign takeover in Southeast Asia's biggest economy, at least for now.

 Local investors and bankers in Jakarta also told Reuters they would lobby against the bid by DBS, even though there seemed to be no regulatory obstacles.
 Several complained Indonesian banks were not given a level playing field overseas.